 Dobermans are loyal dogs who will protect their owners at all costs.
 They will bark their heads off to warn others of intruders as well as protect themselves from harm.
 But even some Dobermans don’t understand when it’s time to cut it out.

-Doberman jumping is also an issue for many owners.
+Doberman jumping is also an issue for many strong bond owners.
 It is essential to train your Doberman to stay on the floor when you’re not home; don’t give him access to any furniture.

 Even if your Doberman has been trained not to jump on people, you never know what may happen in the future when someone comes over, or he might decide to ignore the rules himself.